ahmedsaad123456/Toffee/README.md

 ### Folders Structure

-	docs: containes the java documentation.
+	docs		   : containes the java documentation.
-	src:  containes the App.java that the main of the project containes pakages as:
+	src		   :  containes the App.java that the main of the project containes pakages as:
 	DataFiles          : containes the all classes that manages the files that containes the all information needed in the project payment            : containes classes that manages the payment process